paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 1986—Subsec. (a)(3), (9).
 Pub.
 L. 99–514 substituted “Internal Revenue Code of 1986” for “Internal Revenue Code of 1954”.

+#### Change of Name
+Pub.
+L. 118–159, div.
+E, title LII, § 5203(a)(2), Dec.
+23, 2024, 138 Stat.
+2440, provided that: “Any reference to the Program Fraud Civil Remedies Act of 1986 in any provision of law, regulation, map, document, record, or other paper of the United States shall be deemed a reference to the Administrative False Claims Act [see Short Title note below].”

 #### Effective Date
 Pub.
 L. 99–509, title VI, subtitle B (§§ 6101–6104), § 6104, Oct.
 21, 1986, 100 Stat.
 1948, provided that: “This subtitle and the amendments made by this subtitle [see Short Title note below] shall take effect on the date of enactment of this Act [Oct.
 21, 1986], and shall apply to any claim or statement made, presented, or submitted on or after such date.”

 #### Short Title
 Pub.
 L. 99–509, title VI, subtitle B (§§ 6101–6104), § 6101, Oct.
 21, 1986, 100 Stat.
-1934, provided that: “This subtitle [enacting this chapter, amending [section 504 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section504&num=0&edition=prelim), Government Organization and Employees, and enacting provisions set out as notes under this section] may be cited as the ‘Program Fraud Civil Remedies Act of 1986’.”
+1934, as amended by Pub.
+L. 118–159, div.
+E, title LII, § 5203(a)(1)(B), Dec.
+23, 2024, 138 Stat.
+2440, provided that: “This subtitle [enacting this chapter, amending [section 504 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section504&num=0&edition=prelim), Government Organization and Employees, and enacting provisions set out as notes under this section] may be cited as the ‘Administrative False Claims Act’.”

+#### Regulations
+Pub.
+L. 118–159, div.
+E, title LII, § 5203(g)(3), Dec.
+23, 2024, 138 Stat.
+2443, provided that: “Not later than 180 days after the date of enactment of this Act [Dec.
+23, 2024], each authority head, as defined in [section 3801 of title 31](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3801), United States Code, and each board of contract appeals of a board described in subparagraph (B), (C), or (D) of section 7105(e)[(1)] of title 41, United States Code, shall amend procedures regarding proceedings as necessary to implement the amendments made by this subsection [amending this section, [section 3803 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3803), and [section 7105 of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section7105&num=0&edition=prelim), Public Contracts].”

+Pub.
+L. 118–159, div.
+E, title LII, § 5203(j), Dec.
+23, 2024, 138 Stat.
+2443, provided that: “Not later than 180 days after the date of enactment of this Act [Dec.
+23, 2024], each authority head, as defined in [section 3801 of title 31](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3801), United States Code, shall— “(1) promulgate regulations and procedures to carry out this Act [probably should be “this section”, which amended this section, sections 3802, 3803, 3806, and 3808 of this title, [section 405 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section405&num=0&edition=prelim), Government Organization and Employees, and [section 7105 of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section7105&num=0&edition=prelim), Public Contracts, and enacted and amended provisions set out as notes under this section] and the amendments made by this Act; and “(2) review and update existing regulations and procedures of the authority to ensure compliance with this Act and the amendments made by this Act.”

 #### References in Other Laws to GS–16, 17, or 18 Pay Rates
 References in laws to the rates of pay for GS–16, 17, or 18, or to maximum rates of pay under the General Schedule, to be considered references to rates payable under specified sections of Title 5, Government Organization and Employees, see section 529 [title I, § 101(c)(1)] of Pub.
 L. 101–509, set out in a note under [section 5376 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5376&num=0&edition=prelim).